Port Robinson, Ontario

 Port Robinson is a small community in the southernmost part of Thorold, Ontario, Canada.
 The community is divided in half by the Welland Canal, as there is no bridge in the immediate vicinity to connect the two halves of the community.
 In the summer, a small free ferry for pedestrians and cyclists runs across the canal.
 In the winter, residents must use the bridge on Highway 20, which results in a 13.3 km (8.3 mi) trip to get to the other side.

 Like all the ports on the first Welland Canal, Port Robinson was named after a member of the Family Compact that once ruled Upper Canada, as Ontario was then named.
-Sir John Beverly Robinson was Attorney General of Upper Canada at the time the first Canal was built, and the port was originally named Port Beverly.
-The post office dates from 1835 onward.
+Sir John Beverley Robinson was Attorney General of Upper Canada at the time the first Canal was built, and the port was originally named Port Beverley.
+The post office dates from 1835.

 The demise of Bridge 12

 Bridge St in Port Robinson was originally linked by a vertical lift bridge, numbered as Bridge 12 by the St. Lawrence Seaway Authority.